PWalis/DS-Unit-3-Sprint-1-Software-Engineerin/sprint_challenge_31.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+Code reviews as a whole are important but the main thing is being able to understand what is being done in the code.
+Comments describing what is happening and how to use the code is what I look for when doing a code review.
+I appreciate little to moderate snippets of code because it's a lot easier to understand what is happening, and good naming choices that are descriptive but nor super long.
+I enjoy when someone tells me how I can improve the usability of my code, because i'm the one coding everything I know exactly whats going on but to others not so much.
+Constructive feedback is the BEST.

+Containers allow us to run code so that it works no problem.
+Every machine is a little different and trying to use code that works on one machine might not work as expected on another.
+Containers take that issue ot of the equation.
+It's especially useful when deploying new software for thousands of people to use.
+You want things to work and for that containers are great.

 ### Part 8 - Turn it in!

 Add all the files you wrote (`acme.py`, `acme_report.py`, and `acme_test.py`),